AnaPcode/CodePath301/README.md

 Error when building MFC:
 <img width="1071" height="109" alt="Screenshot 2026-06-15 at 12 19 39 AM" src="https://github.com/user-attachments/assets/8c35a8db-dc97-4406-9808-e9cf671c7796" />
 Resolved by changing to utilizing Python 3.13 instead of Python 3.14 due to known issue with ensurepip in 3.14.

+Transitioned from MacBook Air to utilizing Github codespaces.
+Followed instructions with only a change in utilizing 1 core to run the examples instead of 2 cores.

 ### Steps to Reproduce